-Whether it’s a big thing like changing careers, leaving a relationship, or moving across the country…
+Whether it’s big stuff like changing careers, leaving a relationship, or moving across the country…

-Or a small thing like saying “Hi” to that person, or asking someone to buy your product, or going to a social event…
+Or small stuff like saying “Hi” to that person, or asking someone to buy your product, or going to a social event…

-Fear is that gremlin of resistance that holds us back.
+Fear is that gremlin of resistance which holds us back.

 Sure, there are times where the fear is warranted.
 But most of the time, it’s not.
 It’s blown way out of proportion.

 If you have the tendency to hold yourself back because of fear…then fear is the #1 thing holding you back from your growth.

 Most of us treat fear like a BIG red light, telling us to stop immediately.